-Assessing the quality of liquid milk is done through performing quality assurance tests, which begins by sampling liquid milk.
+Assessing the quality of liquid milk is done through performing quality assurance tests, which begin by sampling of the liquid milk.
+It is important for safety and economic reasons.
+All dairy products must be tested for quality assurance purposes.

 Sampling liquid milk from a single container

-Mix the milk mechanically and then draw the required quantity of sample
+To do this, mix the milk mechanically and then draw the required quantity of sample.
+Label the sample container appropriately and follow the general sample handling procedures.

 Sampling liquid milk: collecting a composite sample from several containers